helsinki-sda-group/AIforLEssAuto/WP4/interactive_visualization/README.md

 1. Check the prerequisites
 2. Clone the repository
 3. Run `sh commands.sh` in the command line in the root folder and follow the instructions
-4. Open `visualization.html` in the browser
+4. Run `visualization.ipynb` in the browser
 5. Success!

 ### Prerequisites